khalil1608/jQuery-Chrono-Circle/README.md

 jQuery-Chrono-Circle (version 0.1)
 ==================================

-jQuery countdown/clock plugin for starting a chronometer easily (with callback).
+jQuery countdown / clock plugin for starting a chronometer easily (with callback).

 ### HTML